NG-NEST/ng-nest/lib/ng-nest/ui/time-picker/examples/en_US/default/hour-minute/readme.md

 ---
 order: 2
-label: '选择时分'
+label: 'Select time'
 ---

-使用 `type` 属性来设置选择小时或分钟。
+Use the `type` attribute to set the selected hour or minute.